julianGoh17/design-patterns/src/design-principles.md

 We should be able to extend the code base without modifying existing classes.
 Creates a design that are resilient to change and flexible enough to take on new functionality to meet changing requirements.
 By not changing existing code, we don't risk creating buggy code.

+### Dependency Inversion Principle

+Depend upon abstractions.
+Do not depend upon concrete classes.
+It suggests that our high-level components should not depend on our low-level components; rather, they should both depend on abstractions.
+For example, the High-level pizza store doesn't care about what pizza it uses, just that it uses a pizza.
+The inversion means that low-level components depend on higher level abstractions.
+For example, a Normal pizza depends on the Pizza abstraction.

+Avoid:

+- No variable should hold a reference to a concrete class.
+- No class should derive from a concrete class.
+- No method should override an implemented method of any of its base classes.